magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 3.8.3
 ```

-### Get and run the React Tutorial
+### Clone and run the React Tutorial

-Now that you have `node` and `npm` installed on your computer you can
+Now that you have `node` and `npm` installed on your computer, clone
-clone and run the React Tutorial as follows:
+and run the React Tutorial as follows:

 ```bash
 git clone https://github.com/reactjs/react-tutorial.git